DuskoPre/web-crawler/README.md

 - **Prediction**: Uses the trained model to determine the class of new text documents based on computed probabilities.

 This basic pipeline provides a foundational approach to text classification without leveraging advanced LLMs.

+** **

+# Web Crawler Script Summary

+## Overview
+This script implements a web crawler designed to navigate websites, extract information, and classify pages based on relevance.
+It's built with a focus on efficiency, ethical crawling practices, and scalability.

+## Key Components

+1. **Crawler Class**
+   - Main class that orchestrates the crawling process
+   - Manages URL fetching, content extraction, and classification
+   - Implements caching and domain banning mechanisms

+2. **SimpleVectorizer Class**
+   - Converts text data into numerical vectors for machine learning purposes
+   - Uses a bag-of-words approach with term frequency

+3. **SimpleNaiveBayes Class**
+   - Implements a basic Naive Bayes classifier for page relevance prediction

+4. **URL Fetching and Parsing**
+   - Utilizes `requests` library for HTTP requests
+   - Implements retry logic and connection pooling
+   - Uses `BeautifulSoup` for HTML parsing

+5. **Robots.txt Compliance**
+   - `can_fetch` method to check and respect robots.txt rules

+6. **Concurrency**
+   - Uses `ThreadPoolExecutor` for parallel processing of URLs

+7. **Caching and Resource Management**
+   - Implements an in-memory cache for fetched URLs
+   - Uses `psutil` to determine optimal number of worker threads

+8. **Logging and Error Handling**
+   - Comprehensive logging throughout the script
+   - Try-except blocks for robust error handling

+9. **Classification System**
+   - Combines keyword-based and machine learning approaches
+   - Classifies pages based on relevance to specified topics

+10. **Main Execution Logic**
+    - Initializes the crawler with seed URLs
+    - Trains the classifier on initial data
+    - Executes the crawling process

+## Key Features
+- Ethical crawling with robots.txt compliance
+- Scalable design with concurrent processing
+- Adaptive resource utilization
+- Combination of rule-based and ML-based classification
+- Robust error handling and logging

+## Usage
+The script is designed to be run as a standalone program.
+It starts with a set of seed URLs, trains a classifier on their content, and then crawls the web based on the learned patterns and specified rules.